 Being 38 puts me in that grey area of being a millennial or not.
 I was a junior in college when Facebook took off (many even say I have a resemblance to the CEO), but I was hardly ever one to take snap a pic of my dinner and post it online.
-So let’s just say I used social media, but never abused it.
+So let’s just say I used social media but never abused it.

-MySpace was fairly short-lived although there was a time being in someone’s “Top 10” friends meant something to me.
-Instagram was mostly to share pics of my kids, but Facebook was really the main one for me for quite some time.
+MySpace was fairly short-lived, although there was a time being in someone’s “Top 10” friends meant something to me.
+Instagram was mostly for sharing pics of my kids, but Facebook was really the main one for me for quite some time.

 Again, it really took off my junior year, and in college, Facebook was basically the best thing ever for a guy like me.
 Not so great with the ladies, Facebook was almost better than getting a girl’s phone number at that point.

-Don’t get me wrong, there is plenty of good social media can do, but as the days pass, it only seems that the bad is far outweighing the good.
+Don’t get me wrong, there is plenty of good that social media can do, but as the days pass, it only seems that the bad is far outweighing the good.

 Parts like a marketplace on Facebook or using Twitter to promote a blog you might write (shameless plug alert!: follow @HYDMS21) are certainly super useful ways to use social media.